-Even if you’re with the family, you can still enjoy some of New York’s award-winning wines, beers, and ciders.
-Many of the state’s wineries, breweries, and cider mills welcome children—and sometimes even well-behaved pets.
-It’s no wonder they’ve become popular destinations for families.
+New York State has a wealth of award-winning wineries, breweries, and cideries in every corner of the state, many of which welcome children—and sometimes even well-behaved pets.
 Added amenities and activities for kids, caregivers, and designated drivers make it easy for everyone to have fun together.

 Pindar Vineyards, Peconic

 In Long Island wine country—rated one of the world’s top-ten wine regions—a host of wineries entertain families.
 Plan a visit to Pindar Vineyards, rated one of the world’s top six family-friendly wineries by Wine Enthusiast.
-Fields of pick-your-own sunflowers bloom and musicians play all summer long.
 The covered patio behind the tasting room is perfect for an afternoon picnic.
-Bring snacks or see what’s cooking on the local food truck.

 Harbes Family Farm & Vineyard, Mattituck

 With an eight-acre barnyard adventure zone, Harbes Family Farm & Vineyard on Long Island is all about fun for everyone.
 Grown-ups can taste award-winning merlot or cabernet in the rustic wine barn.
-The farm-style playland captivates kids with hayrides, pig races, a petting zoo, and tractor trikes.
+The farm-style playland captivates kids with a giant playground, obstacle course, and so much more!
 In autumn, there’s apple-picking, a pumpkin patch, and a huge corn maze.

 Millbrook Vineyards & Winery, Millbrook